onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 - It triggers the execution to send a PARTICIPANT_DEREGISTER_ACK message to the participant registered
 - Participant is not monitored.

-Design of a creation of a Control Loop Type
+Design of a creation of an Automation Composition Type
 -------------------------------------------
 - If there are participants registered with CL-runtime, it triggers the execution to send a broadcast PARTICIPANT_UPDATE message
 - the message is built by ParticipantUpdatePublisher using Tosca Service Template data (to fill the list of ParticipantDefinition)
 - Participant-intermediary will receive a PARTICIPANT_UDPATE message and stores the Tosca Service Template data on ParticipantHandler

-Design of a deletion of a Control Loop Type
+Design of a deletion of an Automation Composition Type
 -------------------------------------------
 - if there are participants registered, CL-runtime triggers the execution to send a broadcast PARTICIPANT_UPDATE message
 - the message is built by ParticipantUpdatePublisher with an empty list of ParticipantDefinition
-- It deletes the Control Loop Type from DB
+- It deletes the Automation Composition Type from DB
 - Participant-intermediary will receive a PARTICIPANT_UDPATE message and deletes the Tosca Service Template data on ParticipantHandler

-Design of a creation of a Control Loop
+Design of a creation of an Automation Composition
 --------------------------------------
-- CONTROL_LOOP_UPDATE message with instantiation details and UNINITIALISED state is sent to participants
+- AUTOMATION_COMPOSITION_UPDATE message with instantiation details and UNINITIALISED state is sent to participants
 - Participant-intermediary validates the current state change
-- Participant-intermediary will recieve CONTROL_LOOP_UPDATE message and sends the details of ControlLoopElements to participants
+- Participant-intermediary will recieve AUTOMATION_COMPOSITION_UPDATE message and sends the details of AutomationCompositionElements to participants
 - Each participant performs its designated job of deployment by interacting with respective frameworks

-Design of a deletion of a Control Loop
+Design of a deletion of an Automation Composition
 --------------------------------------
-- CONTROL_LOOP_STATE_CHANGE message with UNINITIALISED state is sent to participants
+- AUTOMATION_COMPOSITION_STATE_CHANGE message with UNINITIALISED state is sent to participants
 - Participant-intermediary validates the current state change
-- Participant-intermediary will recieve CONTROL_LOOP_STATE_CHANGE message and sends the details of ControlLoopElements to participants
+- Participant-intermediary will recieve AUTOMATION_COMPOSITION_STATE_CHANGE message and sends the details of AutomationCompositionElements to participants
 - Each participant performs its designated job of undeployment by interacting with respective frameworks

-Design of "issues control loop commands to control loops" - case UNINITIALISED to PASSIVE
+Design of "issues automation composition commands to automation compositions" - case UNINITIALISED to PASSIVE
 -----------------------------------------------------------------------------------------
-- CONTROL_LOOP_STATE_CHANGE message with state changed from UNINITIALISED to PASSIVE is sent to participants
+- AUTOMATION_COMPOSITION_STATE_CHANGE message with state changed from UNINITIALISED to PASSIVE is sent to participants
 - Participant-intermediary validates the current state change
-- Participant-intermediary will recieve CONTROL_LOOP_STATE_CHANGE message and sends the details of state change to participants
+- Participant-intermediary will recieve AUTOMATION_COMPOSITION_STATE_CHANGE message and sends the details of state change to participants
 - Each participant performs its designated job of state change by interacting with respective frameworks

-Design of "issues control loop commands to control loops" - case PASSIVE to UNINITIALISED
+Design of "issues automation composition commands to automation compositions" - case PASSIVE to UNINITIALISED
 -----------------------------------------------------------------------------------------
-- CONTROL_LOOP_STATE_CHANGE message with state changed from PASSIVE to UNINITIALISED is sent to participants
+- AUTOMATION_COMPOSITION_STATE_CHANGE message with state changed from PASSIVE to UNINITIALISED is sent to participants
 - Participant-intermediary validates the current state change
-- Participant-intermediary will recieve CONTROL_LOOP_STATE_CHANGE message and sends the details of state change to participants
+- Participant-intermediary will recieve AUTOMATION_COMPOSITION_STATE_CHANGE message and sends the details of state change to participants
 - Each participant performs its designated job of state change by interacting with respective frameworks

-Design of "issues control loop commands to control loops" - case PASSIVE to RUNNING
+Design of "issues automation composition commands to automation compositions" - case PASSIVE to RUNNING
 -----------------------------------------------------------------------------------
-- CONTROL_LOOP_STATE_CHANGE message with state changed from PASSIVE to RUNNING is sent to participants
+- AUTOMATION_COMPOSITION_STATE_CHANGE message with state changed from PASSIVE to RUNNING is sent to participants
 - Participant-intermediary validates the current state change
-- Participant-intermediary will recieve CONTROL_LOOP_STATE_CHANGE message and sends the details of state change to participants
+- Participant-intermediary will recieve AUTOMATION_COMPOSITION_STATE_CHANGE message and sends the details of state change to participants
 - Each participant performs its designated job of state change by interacting with respective frameworks

-Design of "issues control loop commands to control loops" - case RUNNING to PASSIVE
+Design of "issues automation composition commands to automation compositions" - case RUNNING to PASSIVE
 -----------------------------------------------------------------------------------
-- CONTROL_LOOP_STATE_CHANGE message with state changed from RUNNING to PASSIVE is sent to participants
+- AUTOMATION_COMPOSITION_STATE_CHANGE message with state changed from RUNNING to PASSIVE is sent to participants
 - Participant-intermediary validates the current state change
-- Participant-intermediary will recieve CONTROL_LOOP_STATE_CHANGE message and sends the details of state change to participants
+- Participant-intermediary will recieve AUTOMATION_COMPOSITION_STATE_CHANGE message and sends the details of state change to participants
 - Each participant performs its designated job of state change by interacting with respective frameworks

 Design of a PARTICIPANT_STATUS message